Degrees of freedom of a quadratic scalar-nonmetricity theory: Perturbative analysis of the number of degrees of freedom

 In this section, we consider the linear perturbations of the QSN action (\ref{QSN_action}) in a cosmological background.
 This will provide necessary conditions to count the number of degrees of freedom.

-We parameterize the ADM variables as usual\footnote{Here we set $\bar{N}=1$ for simplicity.
-A subtle point is that since time reparameterization has been fixed by the coincident gauge, $\bar{N}=1$ and a time-dependent $\bar{N}(t)$ correspond to physically inequivalent background evolution.
-This is different from the case in generally covariant theories, in which we can always set $\bar{N}=1$ using time reparameterization symmetry.}
+The spacetime metric in terms of the ADM variables is given by (\ref{eq:adm metric}).
+The perturbations are taken around a spatially flat Friedmann-Robertson-Walker background with metric $\mathrm{d}s^{2}=-\mathrm{d}t^{2}+a^{2}(t)\delta_{ij}\mathrm{d}x^{i}\mathrm{d}x^{j}$ and scalar field $\phi=\phi_{0}(t)$.
+The perturbed ADM variables are parametrized by\footnote{Here we set $\bar{N}=1$ for simplicity.
+A subtle point is that since time reparametrization has been fixed by the coincident gauge, $\bar{N}=1$ and a time-dependent $\bar{N}(t)$ correspond to physically inequivalent background evolution.
+This is different from the case in generally covariant theories, in which we can always set $\bar{N}=1$ using time reparametrization symmetry.}

-where $a=a\left(t\right)$ is the scale factor, and the matrix exponential is defined in the standard manner $\left(e^{\bm{H}}\right)_{\phantom{k}j}^{i}\equiv\delta_{\phantom{i}j}^{i}+H_{\phantom{i}j}^{i}+\frac{1}{2}H_{\phantom{i}k}^{i}H_{\phantom{i}j}^{k}+\cdots$ with $H_{\phantom{i}j}^{i}\equiv\delta^{ik}H_{kj}$.
+where $a=a\left(t\right)$ is the scale factor and the matrix exponential is defined in the standard manner $\left(e^{\bm{H}}\right)^{i}_{\phantom{k}j}\equiv\delta^{i}_{\phantom{i}j}+H^{i}_{\phantom{i}j}+\frac{1}{2}H^{i}_{\phantom{i}k}H^{k}_{\phantom{i}j}+\cdots$ with $H^{i}_{\phantom{i}j}\equiv\delta^{ik}H_{kj}$.
 We further decompose $B_{i}$ and $H_{ij}$ as

 and

 with $\partial^{2}\equiv\delta^{ij}\partial_{i}\partial_{j}$, $S_{i}$ and $F_{i}$ satisfying $\delta^{ij}\partial_{i}S_{j}=\delta^{ij}\partial_{i}F_{j}=0$, and $\gamma_{ij}$ satisfying $\delta^{ij}\gamma_{ij}=0$ and $\delta^{ij}\partial_{i}\gamma_{jk}=0$.
 We thus have three types of perturbation modes: